 - online - on mygov.scot

 - by post - application forms are available to download on mygov.scot or you can phone Social Security Scotland and ask for one to be posted to you.

 You can apply for more than one payment at the same time.
 For example, if you have a four-month-old baby and a child of two and a half, you can apply for the Pregnancy and Baby Payment as well as the Early Learning Payment.

-If you missed the time limit for applying because you were waiting for a decision about a benefit that you applied for, you might be able to make a late application.
-You will need to have been awarded that benefit for at least one day within the application window.
-Read more about late applications on the page of the payment you are applying for, the Pregnancy and Baby Payment, the Early Learning Payment or the School Age Payment.
+If you missed the time limit for applying because you were waiting for a decision about a benefit you applied for, you might be able to make a late application.
+You'll need to have been awarded that benefit for at least one day in the application window.